vioxcd/mals-scraper-eda/README.md

-# Mals Anime & Manga List Scraper
+# MALs Scraper and EDA

-usage:
+Interesting stuff is in the EDA notebook

+## Scraper Usage

 1. user-link-scraper: get 20 online users links from ```/users```
 2. user-link-deduplication: online users last longer than scraping session, so there's possible chance of duplication in scraping. deduplication erases duplicated record.